 The MVCD is a calculated minimum distance stated in feet (meters) to prevent flash-over between conductors and vegetation, for various altitudes and operating voltages.
 The distances in Table 2 were derived using a proven transmission design method.
-The types of failure to manage vegetation are listed in order of increasing degrees of severity in noncompliant performance as it relates to a failure of an applicable Transmission Owner's or applicable Generator Owner's vegetation maintenance program since the encroachments listed require different and increasing levels of skills and knowledge and thus constitute a logical progression of how well, or poorly, an applicable Transmission Owner or applicable Generator Owner manages vegetation relative to this Requirement.
+The types of failure to manage vegetation are listed in order of increasing degrees of severity in noncompliant performance as it relates to a failure of a TO's vegetation maintenance program since the encroachments listed require different and increasing levels of skills and knowledge and thus constitute a logical progression of how well, or poorly, a TO manages vegetation relative to this Requirement.

 M2.
-Each applicable Transmission Owner and applicable Generator Owner has evidence that it managed vegetation to prevent encroachment into the MVCD as described in R2.
+Each Transmission Owner and Generator Owner has evidence that it managed vegetation to prevent encroachment into the MVCD as described in R2.
 Examples of acceptable forms of evidence may include dated attestations, dated reports containing no Sustained Outages associated with encroachment types 2 through 4 above, or records confirming no Real-time observations of any MVCD encroachments.

-If a later confirmation of a Fault by the applicable Transmission Owner and applicable Generator Owner shows that a vegetation encroachment within the MVCD has occurred from vegetation within the ROW, this shall be considered the equivalent of a Real-time observation.
+If a later confirmation of a Fault by the Transmission Owner or Generator Owner shows that a vegetation encroachment within the MVCD has occurred from vegetation within the ROW, this shall be considered the equivalent of a Real-time observation.